Archmonger/Conreq/README.md

 [![GitHub Discussions](https://img.shields.io/badge/-View-purple?style=flat-square&label=GitHub%20Discussions&logo=github)](https://github.com/Archmonger/Conreq/discussions)
 [![Reddit](https://img.shields.io/badge/-View-red?style=flat-square&label=Reddit&logo=reddit)](https://www.reddit.com/r/conreq)

-Conreq, a web development bundle containing a full-stack framework (ReactJS in Python), web server, and background task queue.
-Features that developers create can then be shared with others through our app store.
+Conreq bundles together the best open source technologies to create a web development platform.
+Key features include a full-stack framework (ReactJS in Python), web server, database ORM, and background task queue.
+Creations made by developers can be shared with others through our app store.

-Designed to push the limits of cross-platform **pure Python**.
+Designed as a passion project to push the limits of web development in cross-platform **pure Python**.

 View the **[Core Roadmap](https://github.com/Archmonger/Conreq/projects)** to see what features are upcoming, or the **[App Roadmap](https://github.com/Archmonger/Conreq/projects/7)** to see what will be added to the app store.